Healthy Water = Healthy Chickens

 It is important for your delivery lines and related water infrastructure to function at peak performance.
 Often when water is contaminated with bacteria such as iron and manganese, a bio-film forms and those supply lines can slowly degrade and become a problem when peak demands are required.
 Providing a purified water before distribution lines is critical to any large poultry operation.

 Welcome to the Water4Poultry research center.
-We have compiled below links to academic research showing the benefits of clean water for your poultry operation.
+We have compiled below links to academic and industry research showing the benefits of clean water for your poultry operation.

 Water Requirements for Poultry